learn-co-students/namespaced-routes-reading-online-web-sp-000/README.md

 ## Objectives

 1. Understand the use of `scope` and `namespace` in `routes.rb`.
-2. Create a module scoped controller.
+2. Create a module scoped  controller

 ## Lesson